 His extensive event work includes a 10,000-person family play festival in the Olympic Park in Munich, Germany.

 He has written, taught, and consulted extensively in the area of play and its applications to creativity, learning development, self-esteem, and healthy living for all age groups.

 He was an early pioneer, lead trainer, and board member of the original New Games Foundation.
 He is the author of “Fantasy Play Creativity and Mental Health” and Learning Through Noncompetitive Play Activities, and was a contributor to The New Games Book and More New Games (which he also coedited.)

 He has also produced four training DVDs on youth development and play leadership.

-Bill received both his master’s and doctoral degrees in Education and Anthropology from the University of California at Berkeley, emphasizing Play and Human Development and Multicultural Education.
+Michaelis received his both his master’s and doctoral degrees in education and anthropology from the University of California at Berkeley, emphasizing play and human development and multicultural education.

-He currently lives in Pacifica, California, with his wife Dinah, and has two grown kids Paige and Jason, who have playful families of their own.
+He lives in Pacifica, California, with his wife, Dinah, and has two grown kids, Paige and Jason, who have playful families of their own.